 Which cut the signal noise at low voltage level.
 The signal that via ZD1 will be extended an additional 10 times.
 The gain of IC2 is determined by both resistor R5 and R6 before send to IC3/1(LM339) and IC3/2 next.

-IC1 and IC2 uses number LM741 that are a signal op-amp.
-Because of the inverting pin of IC1 is connected with reference voltage, but the non inverting pin of IC2 is connected to ground.
+IC1 and IC2 use number LM741 that is a signal op-amp.
+Because the inverting pin of IC1 is connected with a reference voltage, but the non-inverting pin of IC2 is connected to ground.
 Connecting like this circuit, if using dual op-amp IC type or four op-amp in one, it will cause the mutual interference.
 Because this type of ICs uses bias network circuit and the same set power supply.
 Using a single IC.
 Separately to make less noise, more stability and sensitivity up.

 IC3/1 is set as the compare circuit by there is VR2 fine reference output voltage of IC3/2 connect with Q2 by through R10.
 That Q2 will drive LED2 as an infrared LED.
 In applications will attach the LED2 at the remote control input point of the satellite receiver.